 American Express cards ranked by value can help you pick the right product for your spending without reading dozens of reviews.
 Amex offers more than 15 consumer credit and charge cards, each targeting a different mix of travel, dining, groceries, or everyday rewards.
 The best card for you depends on how much you spend, what categories dominate your budget, and whether you can use premium travel perks.

 This guide walks through the full Amex consumer lineup, ranked by overall value and broken out by category.
-It also covers credit score requirements and what to do if you do not yet qualify for an Amex card.

 How American Express Cards Ranked by Overall Value